NadiaIdris/planner-web-app/README.md

 ### Sorting tasks

 Sort tasks by priority or by deadline.
-I am using array `sort()` with compare function.
+I used the array `sort()` with compare function to implement this.

 ### Local storage

-The app stores tasks, tasks that are done and states in local storage.
+The app stores tasks, tasks that are done, and UI state data in local storage.

-States are:
+Here is a list of UI state data:

 - How the tasks are sorted, by priority or by deadline.
 - If browser viewport is <= 800px, then the user sees one section on the screen,